-Each of the chariot carries some other deities and in total there are seven deities who travels around the city.
-Huge population comes to pull the rope of these chariots on ratha yatra to welcome the lord and accompany him to Gundicha temple.
-The deities retire in gundicha temple for 7 days and have good food from their aunt’s.
-After a week long stay the deities are brought back from Gundicha temple to Jagannath temple and on its way the deities also visits their aunts temple also known as “ARDHA SANI TEMPLE” or “MOUSI MAA TEMPLE”.
+Each of the chariots carries some other deities and in total seven deities travel around the city.
+Huge population comes to pull the rope of these chariots on Ratha yatra to welcome the lord and accompany him to Gundicha temple.
+The deities retire in Gundicha temple for 7 days and have good food from their aunt’s.
+After a week-long stay, the deities are brought back from Gundicha temple to Jagannath temple and on its way, the deities also visit their aunt's temple also known as Artha Sani Temple or Mousi Maa Temple.

 Devasnana Purnima / Snanayatra - 17th June (Monday)

-Devasnana Purnima / Snanayatra is celebrated on “jyesthapurnima” and on this day the idols of lord Jagannath, Devi Subhadra and Lord Balabhdra are shaken from the “Ratnasimhasan” or the seating place of the temple and kept on “Snana Bedi” followed by huge crowd and processions.
+Devasnana Purnima / Snanayatra celebrated on “Jyesthapurnima” and this day the idols of Lord Jagannath, Devi Subhadra, and Lord Balabhdra shaken from the “Ratnasimhasan” or the seating place of the temple and kept on “Snana Bedi” followed by huge crowd and processions.

-- Bathing ceremony is followed by many cultural events:
+- The bathing ceremony followed by many cultural events:

-- Sada Besha - The deities are dressed up in clothes without much jewelleries just after the bathing ceremony.
+- Sada Besha - The deities are dressed up in clothes without many pieces of jewelry just after the bathing ceremony

-- Hathi Besha - In the noon time, the deities are decorated like Lord Ganesha and is called as Hathi besha.
+- Hathi Besha - In the noontime, the deities are decorated like Lord Ganesha and called as Hathi Besha.

-- Sahanamela - In the evening the deities are kept for the people who wishes to get a glimpse of the Lord’s Idol.
+- Sahanamela - In the evening the deities are kept for the people who wish to get a glimpse of the Lord’s Idol.

-- Nibhrita - This marks 15 days isolation of Lord Jagannath from the whole world and his wife Goddess Lakshmi.
-In this period he is being taken care of by his servants “Dayita”.
-15-Days periods ends just a day before Ratha Yatra.
+- Nibhrita - This marks 15 days' isolation of Lord Jagannath from the whole world and his wife Goddess Lakshmi.
+In this period he has taken care of by his servants Dayita.
+15-Days periods end just a day before Ratha Yatra.

-- Nava Yauvana Vesha - It is assumed that after having bath the idols becomes dull so they are painted again by his servants (Deyitas) and being decorated with fresh clothes, flowers and garlands.
-This new look of the deities is known as Navyauvana vesha.
+- Nava Yauvana Vesha - It is assumed that after having a bath the idols become dull so they painted again by his servants (Deyitas) and decorated with fresh clothes, flowers, and garlands.
+This new look of the deities is known as Navyauvana Vesha.

-- Netrotsava - Netrotsava festival signifies the invocation of Lords eyes where the deities idols are kept inside the temple in semi-horizontal position.
-The temples main pujaris and purohits together paints the eyes of the lord and this is the last ceremony to be held before starting the ratha yatra.
+- The temples main pujaris and purohits together paint the eyes of the lord, and this is the last ceremony to be held before starting the Ratha yatra.
 After performing Netrotsava ritual, the idols are kept in their respective chariots along with their respective side deities.